 23andMe analyses variations at specific positions in your genome.
 These variations, called SNPs (Single Nucleotide Polymorphisms), have the potential to tell you about your recent ancestry, the origins of your paternal lineage (males only) and maternal lineage, and even your Neanderthal ancestry.

+Find out what your genetics say about your ancestry.
+By analysing your DNA, we can uncover information about your recent ancestry, the origins of your maternal lineage and paternal lineage (males only), and even your Neanderthal ancestry.
 Each Ancestry report looks at a unique aspect of your family story.
 You can learn more about how your DNA is used in our Ancestry reports, by selecting the different types of DNA:

 - Autosomal DNA (chromosomes 1–22)